dastinnette/packing-assistant/README.md

 #### Trips

-Once you've found a location you'd like to visit, click `Create a Trip` ...
+Once you've found a location you'd like to visit, click `Create a Trip` to view a form with a date and a text field for a packing list.

 ---